Gbagbo trial exposes old wounds in Ivory Coast

 "He belongs to a country.
 He belongs to a continent.
 He's part of the legend of individuals like (slain Congolese independence leader Patrice) Lumumba," he said.

-Much of polarization of the debate surrounding Gbagbo's trial is rooted in a continuing and fundamental disagreement over what actually happened in late 2010 and early 2011.
+Much of polarisation of the debate surrounding Gbagbo's trial is rooted in a continuing and fundamental disagreement over what actually happened in late 2010 and early 2011.

 Gbagbo's supporters say he adhered to the Ivorian constitution throughout the dispute that followed the announcement of U.N.-certified, internationally endorsed results showing he'd lost the election.